townofchapelhill/self-check/README.md

 ### Methodology
 1. Scheduled report files from the Bibliotheca web portal are sent to the Opendata email
-2. An outlook macro downloads the attachment to a predetermined folder on \\chfs
+2. An outlook macro downloads the attachment to a predetermined folder on \\chfs\Library\Statistics\Selfchecks
 3. OD script pulls file from folder, appends to existing file
 4. OD powershell script dedups the data
 5. OD loads to ODS and publishes on a regular schedule

 ### Data Source
 libraryconnect.com - selfcheck reports sent to opendata@townofchapelhill.org
-(for XLSX) a powershell script locates the input file and points to it via an environment variable
+(for XLSX) a file_util module locates the input file

 ### Output
-A csv file is stored in a location specified in filename_secrets.py (for XLSX) The filename is stored in an environment variable
+A csv file is stored in a directory location set in an environment variable (for XLSX) The filename is based on the last modifatio date of the input file
 ### Transformations

 (for Hourly) Output is limited to Library Open Hours, which is stored in the code as a Dictionary - library_hours